globocom/secDevLabs/owasp-top10-2017-apps/a7/gossip-world/README.md

 # Gossip World
- > This is a simple Flask app that contains an example of a Cross-site Scripting vulnerability.
+ > This is a simple Flask app that contains an example of multiple Cross-site Scripting vulnerabilities.

 <img src="images/banner.png" align="center"/>